A few things will happen immediately after the connection is established.

 - Press enter.

-- On the client machine, a dialogue pops up asking the user if they're fine with their computer being set up for unattended access.
-If they answer yes, then you will get a prompt informing you that unattended access has been approved.
+- On the client machine, a dialogue pops up asking the user if they're fine with their computer being set up for the access you requested.
+If they answer yes, then you will get a prompt informing you that the access has been approved.

 Should you wish to register one of your own machines for unattended access, you can do so without having to start an interactive session with the machine.